 Simply put, the Color Grading Tool is used to introduce a specific color into your photos.
-This color can be added in areas, such as the shadows, midtones or highlights, or globally across the image.
+This color can be added to the shadows, midtones, or highlights, or globally across the image.
 With the help of two additional sliders, you can adjust exactly how it’s applied (i.e, if it’s heavier on the darks or brights, or how much overlap it is between the tones)

 How to Use the Color Grading Tool

-The Color Grading Tool might appear confusing and overwhelming at first glance, and some might already be missing the old Split Toning Tool.
-Don’t worry too much, though.
+The Color Grading Tool might appear confusing and overwhelming at first glance but don’t worry.
 It’s a lot easier to use than you might think.

-It might be more difficult than most other tools in Adobe Lightroom but more advanced also means it has a huge potential.
+It is slightly more advanced than most other tools in Adobe Lightroom but more advanced also means it has a huge potential.
 Let’s take a closer look at the layout and the different features, and what they do.

 Tool Layout & Overview